IDAES/idaes-pse/README.md

 ## Contacts and more information

 General, background and overview information is available at the [IDAES main website](https://www.idaes.org).
-Framework development happens at our [GitHub repo](https://github.com/IDAES/idaes-pse) where you can [report issues/bugs](https://github.com/IDAES/idaes-pse/issues) or [make contributions](https://github.com/IDAES/idaes-pse/pulls).
+Framework development happens at our [GitHub repo](https://github.com/IDAES/idaes-pse) where you can ask questions by starting a [discussion](https://github.com/IDAES/idaes-pse/discussions), [report issues/bugs](https://github.com/IDAES/idaes-pse/issues) or [make contributions](https://github.com/IDAES/idaes-pse/pulls).
 For further enquiries, send an email to: <idaes-support@idaes.org>

+## Contributing

+**By contributing to this repository, you are agreeing to all the terms set out in the LICENSE.md and COPYRIGHT.md files in this directory.**